open-telemetry/opentelemetry-go/website_docs/exporting_data.md

 ## OTLP endpoint

-To send trace data to an OTLP endpoint (like the [collector](/docs/collector) or Jaeger) you'll want to configure an OTLP exporter that sends to your endpoint.
+To send trace data to an OTLP endpoint (like the [collector](/docs/collector) or Jaeger >= v1.35.0) you'll want to configure an OTLP exporter that sends to your endpoint.

 ### Using HTTP